BlackCatCode22/python-program-three-vbarajas95/README.md

 Good luck, and enjoy working on this assignment!
 If you have any questions or need clarification, reach out during weekend office hours or via the Canvas inBox.

+9/17/2023-Create a summary of python-program-three project:
+I began the program by initializing an empty list under 'contacts' which is where the contacts and their information will be stored.
+I then proceeded to define the function : add contact(), which was implemented to add a contact into the 'contacts' list.
+Within the add contact () function, I added additional lines of code that each included the following variables: 'name', 'email', and 'phone' in order to store inputs for the contact's name, e-mail address, and phone number.
+I then proceed to create a new dictionary under new_contact = {'name': name, 'phone': phone, 'email': email} that contains keys (under 'name' 'phone' and 'email') that would be associated with the values that are inputted by the user.
+Afterwards, I would append the 'new contact' dictionary to the 'contacts' list that would essentially add any new contacts to the contact list.
+I then went ahead and implemented two additional functions.
+The view_contacts() function was implemented to display a list of all of the contacts that are stored within the 'contacts'list.
+I then added the search_contact () function to allow the user to search a contact by their name.
+I then went added and added a main menu that would allow the user to navigate through the Contact Main Menu, with the use of a 'while' loop.
+The user would have the choice of entering option 1, 2, 3, or 4 and depending on the user's choice would determine whether the 'add_contact()', 'view_contacts()', or the 'search_contact()' functions would appear or if the user would like to exit the program.
+In addition, I went ahead and implemented an error message should the user fail to enter a valid option in the main menu.